davy7125/polyphone/en/manual/settings.md

 Sort divisions
 : The division order within an instrument or a preset can be changed here.

+Unique instance
+: Open all files in a single window.

+Theme
+: Different styles and predefined color sets are available for customizing the appearance of Polyphone.
+  A manual selection of colors is also possible.

+Window borders
+: Display or hide the window borders, for saving space on the screen.

 Decorations
 : Background decorations in some lists can be deactivated for readability.

-Color theme
-: Different predefined color themes are available for customizing the appearance of Polyphone.
-  A manual selection of colors is also possible.

 ![Settings, interface](images/settings_interface.png "Settings, interface")